 - Tissue retention extends biological effect duration

-The combination creates research advantages through BPC-157’s exceptional stability potentially protecting TB-500 during handling and storage, while TB-500’s extended half-life enables investigation of long-duration tissue repair processes.
+The combination creates research advantages through BPC-157’s exceptional stability potentially protecting TB-500 during handling and storage, while TB-500’s prolonged tissue retention enables investigation of long-duration tissue repair processes.
 This synergy provides experimental design flexibility unavailable with individual peptides.

 Comprehensive Research Applications